22kunal/Road-Surface-Classification-2210991825/README.md

 Road surface conditions (Dry, Wet, Muddy) directly affect vehicle safety and performance.
 Autonomous vehicles and ADAS systems need real-time road surface awareness to adjust braking distance, traction control, and steering sensitivity.
-Traditional methods are not scalable or robust enough for real-world deployment.
 This project proposes a hybrid CNN-KNN approach that is accurate, automated, and computationally efficient.

 ---